 Applications that improve knowledge worker productivity have to satisfy “prepared users” not “casual users” and are especially challenge to do customer discovery and development for.
 With his permission, I have included William Pietri (LinkedIn williampietri) answer to a real question from an early stage entrepreneur because I found it incredibly insightful.
-I have known William for the better part of a decade now, he is a very clear thinker and and excellent writer and I always learn something from his writing.
+I have known William for the better part of a decade now, he is a very clear thinker and excellent writer: I always learn something from his writing.

 Q: How to Explore an MVP For